aguschin/art-guide/image_crop_module/README.md

 ### Future steps and improvements

 The segmentation module will need to be improved in the future.
-The current one does not detect some objects in the dataset such as vessels or art.
+The current one does not detect some objects in the dataset such as vessels.

 <p align="center">
   <img src="images/i5.png" alt="Imagen de muestra">